fz1b/TreeHoleJournal/README.md

 ### Unit 4: MongoDB

+We stored all our user generated data and user information as documents in the document-based databased MongoDB.
+Compared to traditional relational databases, MongoDB is more flexible accessing it is easier comapred with SQL queries.
+We also used `Mongoose` to connect our `Node.js` backend with the database.

 ### Unit 5: Release Engineering

 In order to ensure users can access their information everywhere, we have hosted our website in Heroku.
 In Heroku, we have made use of the `Secrets` function to hide API access tokens and keys from the codebase.
 We have also delegated the burden to continuous deployment to **GitHub Actions,** so that changes made to the `master` branch will be applied to the website within minutes.